tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 where $ \mathrm{H_{B2}} $ is the BLAKE2 hash function [[44]] and $  \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r)  $ the switch commitment hash.
 In order for such an amount to be spent the *Verifier* also need to check the opening of $ \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) $.
 Grin implemented the BLAKE2 hash function, which outperforms all mainstream hash function implementations in terms of hashing speed with similar security to the latest Secure Hash Algorithm 3 (SHA-3) standard.

-The idea behind the switch commitment hash is to pose as defense mechanism when quantum adversaries start to appear.
-In that event the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.
+In the event of quantum adversaries the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.

 In the Bulletproof range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
 If the seed for the random number generator is known, the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed.
-Sixty four (64) bytes worth of message space (out of 674 bytes worth of range proof) are made available by embedding a message into those variables using a logic XOR gate.
+Sixty four (64) bytes worth of message space (out of 674 bytes worth of range proof) are made available by embedding a message into those variables using a logic $ \mathrm{XOR} $ gate.
 This message space is used for the transaction amount for wallet reconstruction.

 To ensure that the transaction amount of the output cannot be spend by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproof range proof calculation.
 The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a seed function $ \mathrm S $ that uses as input a nonce $ \eta $ (which may be equal to the original blinding factor $ b $), the Pedersen commitment $ P $ and the switch commitment hash